AlexEidt/EE475/kickstarter.md

 * Medication Remainder Detection
 * Prescription Refills

+## Future Work

+The PillPal project is still very much in development.
+With your help kickstarting this product, we'll deliver some great new features to improve the user experience.

+One of those features is a Child Safety Lid, which comes standard in most regular pill bottles.

+Additionally, Medication Remainder Detection will offer a more robust means of tracking how much medication is left in your bottle.

+We also plan on removing the tedious process of transcribing prescription information into the app by a prescription scanner which will automatically fill in all medication information from a picture.
+With this feature will also come automatic prescription refills with your pharamacy.

 ## Timeline
 <!-- hopefully visual timeline of how we will continue developing the pillpal. can (will) definitely be full of lies. this section isn't necessary -->